-Microfinishing Film – the ideal filing material for piano hammers.
+Microfinishing Film – the hands down very best filing material for piano hammers.
 This is an industrial abrasive with some very interesting characteristics and applications for us piano technicians.
 The backing material is a fairly stiff and very durable mylar film.
 It has the advantage that it will only bend in one plane at a time.
 This helps to maintain flat filing surfaces and crisp and defined edges on hammers.
+It will not stretch and will never tear.

 - # 130315 Microfinishing Film Filing Kit